 Fox News host Jeanine Pirro says her former colleague Gretchen Carlson’s sexual harassment lawsuit against the network’s chairman and CEO, Roger Ailes, is “absurd.”

-Asked by TheWrap if Ailes ever subjected her to the kind of sexual advances Carlson says her boss made toward her in September, Pirro replied: “Are you kidding?
+Asked by TheWrap if Ailes ever subjected her to the kind of sexual advances Carlson said her boss made toward her in September 2015, Pirro replied: “Are you kidding?
 That is so absurd.”

 “When I read what was clearly absurdities, in this complaint, I said to myself, ‘How sad that you’ve got this woman who is making these complaints when there are real victims out there,'” Pirro told TheWrap.